ekalinin/envirius/README.md

 Mandatory elements
 -------------------

-In the simplest case you need to implement 2 functions in the plugin's
+If you create a plugin which builds all stuff from source then In a simplest case you need to implement 2 functions in the plugin's body:
-body:

 ### plug_list_versions